sass/sass/proposal/custom-url-resolution.md

 ### Steps

-Whenever a url reference is encountered in a sass file the following steps should be executed:
+Whenever a sass-url reference is encountered in a sass file the following steps should be executed:

-- A url reference is encountered in the sass file
+- A sass-url reference is encountered in the sass file
 - From the url function we extract the parameter value
 - Rewrite the parameter value if it contains any variables ([see using variables](#using-variables))
 - Pass the parameter value to the url rewrite plugin along with the canonical url of the current sass file